cspr-rad/actus-spec/spec/main.typ

 A natural is a natural number.
 It is an integer (see @type_Integer) with the additional restriction that it must not be negative.

-Naturals must have no range restriction.
+Naturals must not have a range restriction.

 #examples("natural")